DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

 ---

-# About this manual
+# About this documentation

-This manual will guide the developer in the integration with Cielo's Super Link API.
+This documentation will guide the developer in the integration with Cielo's Super Link API.
 After performing the described integrations, it will be possible to:

 1. Create and edit Payment Links via API
 2. Receive payment notifications